0000marcell/0000marcell/README.md

 ### Hi there 👋
-I'm a web developer interested in low level programming, distributed systems and databases the tools that I use are most of the time, Archlinux btw, i3wm, st, rails, typescript, react and node
+I'm a web developer interested in low level programming, distributed systems and databases the tools that I use most of the time, Archlinux btw, i3wm, st, rails, typescript, react and node
 - 💬 Ask me about: what's poppin
 - 📫 How to reach me: 0000marcell@gmail.com
 - ⚡ Fun fact: when I came out the womb I was thuggin